Skip to main content

 Using technology for enhanced safety

 Providing lone workers with dedicated devices can be a valuable safety measure.
 These devices allow lone workers to quickly alert others in case of immediate danger or threats for a rapid response.
-Devices often come in a number of wearable options such as the Lone Worker Safety Watch.
-The Safety Watch is easy to wear and can easily raise alerts at the push of a button, through lack of movement or by detecting a fall.
+Devices often come in a number of wearable options such as a Lone Worker Safety Watch.
+Options such as a Safety Watch are easy to wear and can easily raise alerts at the push of a button, through lack of movement or by detecting a fall.

-The Lone Worker App is specifically designed for the safety of lone workers.
-It provides reliable features like check-in, two-way communication, login with biometrics and an emergency mode feature which shows details of an alert after it has been raised.
+Lone Worker Apps are also specifically designed for the safety of lone workers.
+They provide reliable features like check-in, two-way communication and an emergency mode feature which shows details of an alert after it has been raised.

 Emergency response protocols